thoughtworksarts/thoughtworksarts.github.io/app/_projects/liminal.markdown

 type        : affiliate
 season      : Spring 2021

-description : Video work exploring industrial robotics and human movement through the lens of choreography, in furtherance of the OUTPUT research project
+description : Video work exploring industrial robotics and human movement through the lens of choreography, in furtherance of the OUTPUT research project.

+thumb-alt   : A woman in a dark room looking up at a large industrial robot

 image       : /images/projects/liminal/og.jpg